AntonioFalcaoJr/EventualShop/README.md

 Fig. 22: Martin, Fowler. *BoundedContext*.
 https://martinfowler.com/bliki/DomainDrivenDesign.html

+> First, a Bounded Context is a semantic contextual boundary.
+This means that within the boundary each component of the software model has a specific meaning and does specific things.
+The components inside a Bounded Context are context specific and semantically motivated.
+That’s simple enough.
+>
+> When you are just getting started in your software modeling efforts, your Bounded Context is somewhat conceptual.
+You could think of it as part of your problem space.
+However, as your model starts to take on deeper meaning and clarity, your Bounded Context will quickly transition to your solution space , with your software model being reflected as project source code.
+Remember that a Bounded Context is where a model is implemented, and you will have separate software artifacts for each Bounded Context.
+>
+> Vernon, V. (2016).
+"Strategic Design with Bounded Contexts and the Ubiquitous Language", Domain-Driven Design Distilled, 1st ed.
+New York: Addison-Wesley Professional.

 ## Clean Architecture

 > Clean architecture is a software design philosophy that separates the elements of a design into ring levels.
 An important goal of clean architecture is to provide developers with a way to organize code in such a way that it encapsulates the business logic but keeps it separate from the delivery mechanism.